c-squared87/production-portfolio/README.md

 # production-portfolio

-This is a chance for me to practice mobile-first development with a portfolio of my recording career.
+This is a mobile-first front end design to make a portfolio of my recording career.

 The goal of this is have the whole thing built using only basic html and css.